 Sidenote: Girisl means entrance, I kept seeing the word ‘girls’ and wondered why women had to go through a separate area!

 The Best time to Visit Cappadocia

 As mentioned above, the Cappadocia weather dictates if hot air balloons take off.
 March/April-May (Spring) is recommended to avoid the heat and crowds of Summer but as mentioned above, the week before we arrived saw lots of balloon cancellations.
 We had the perfect weather during the second week in April.

-The Autumn months of September and November are also recommended as they are not as cold as winter.
+The Autumn/Fall months of September and November are also recommended as they are not as cold as winter.
 However, those snowy valleys look awesome on Instagram!

 Check the local sunset and sunrise times too.